 Although the sports world is experiencing unprecedented chaos, the NFL's free agency window remains scheduled to open next week.
 Here are the best one-season stays in NFL history.

 One of the NFC's best cornerbacks during his seven-season stay with the Rams, Gray lost his starting job to rookie Todd Lyght in 1991 and landed in free agency.
 The Texas native chose to join the Oilers and made an immediate impact.
 Gray intercepted six passes and recovered two fumbles for the Oilers' No. 3-ranked defense.
 The '92 Oilers are remembered for blowing a 32-point lead to the Bills in the playoffs, but Gray was not the primary culprit amid Buffalo's rally.
 Nevertheless, new defensive coordinator Buddy Ryan did not wish to bring Gray back in 1993.
-He finished his career on the Buccaneers.
+He finished his career as a Buccaneer.

 With respect to non-kicker one-and-dones, Carney is the oldest player to make a Pro Bowl and holds that distinction by two years.
 At 44, Carney signed with the Giants just before the regular season began.
 He became Big Blue's kicker after a Lawrence Tynes knee injury and proceeded to make a career-high 92.1% of his field goal tries (35-for-38) while helping the Giants land the NFC's No. 1 seed.
 Carney even went 1-for-1 on 50-plus-yard attempts.
 Tynes' 2009 return sent Carney back to New Orleans for his final two seasons.

-A journeyman by 1999, the former No. 1 overall pick followed stays as the Colts, Falcons and Raiders starter with a deal to become Randall Cunningham's backup.
+A journeyman by 1999, the former No. 1 overall pick followed stays as a Colts, Falcons and Raiders starter with a deal to become Randall Cunningham's backup.
 But the volatile veteran supplanted Cunningham, a 1998 All-Pro, after the Vikings' 2-4 start.
 George (with some help from Randy Moss, Cris Carter and Co.) guided the Vikings back to the playoffs.
 The 31-year-old quarterback threw 23 TD passes, just 12 INTs and went 8-2 as Minnesota's starter.
 In two playoff games, George combined to throw seven more TD passes.
 The Vikings, however, gave the keys to 1999 first-rounder Daunte Culpepper in 2000 and let George walk in free agency.

 Known to a generation of fans as a coach or GM, McCormack was an accomplished offensive lineman and enjoyed a Hall of Fame career as one of the blockers for Otto Graham and later Jim Brown.
 But McCormack, a third-round 1951 pick out of Kansas, began his career as the New York Yankees' right tackle.
 He earned the first of his six Pro Bowl nods with the Yanks before serving in the Korean War.
 When he returned, the NFL's Yankees no longer existed.
 The Browns acquired McCormack's rights via trade and used him as a starter until 1962.